 Shrimp & Grits Festival, Jekyll Island

 Jekyll Island is a fun place to visit at any time of the year, but come here on the third weekend in September to taste some of the best shrimp and grits you’ll ever experience.
 The event is hosted by Southern Living and includes delicious food, wildlife demonstrations, craft beer, a kids’ zone, artist market, and family-friendly entertainment.
 Admission to the festival is free, but there are fees for parking.
 This festival takes place under the oak trees at the National Historic Landmark District on the island and lasts for three days – Friday, Saturday, and Sunday.

 Georgia Apple Festival, Ellijay

 What’s great about the Georgia Apple Festival is that it takes place over two weekends, allowing visitors more opportunities to join in the fun.
-This festival takes place in mid-October each year and been taking place for nearly 46 years.
+This fun Georgia festival takes place in mid-October each year and been taking place for nearly 46 years.
 Over 300 vendors set up here to offer food, arts and crafts, and other handmade items.
 There’s also an antique car show at the Civic Center and a parade in downtown Ellijay.
-Admission to the festival is $5 for adults and free for kids 10 and younger.
-Although dogs are not allowed at the festival, there are some limited kennels available onsite.
 Just head to the Ellijay Lions Club Fairgrounds to join the crowds.
 But save some time to visit the various Ellijay apple orchards nearby as well, such as Hillcrest Orchards, Aaron Family Orchards, and the Red Apple Barn.

 The biggest celebration of German food, beer, music, and dancing takes place in Georgia takes place in Helen for several weeks in the fall.
 The long-running festival typically takes place from early September through the end of October.
-The admission fees are $8 for adults on weekdays, $10 on Saturdays, and free on Sundays.
 Come here to learn waltzes, polkas, and the chicken dance with plenty of delicious German beer to give you liquid courage!